iranzo/iranzo.github.io/content/redkendoc/redken-en.md

   - `cleankey`: Regexp to replace, for example tag=
   - `splitkarmaword`: Set to 'False' to make that `johndoe.linux.expert++` stops reporting karma to the word and to `johndoe`
   - `lang`: set to language of choice to get some strings translated into supported languages <https://poeditor.com/join/project/ubTVkikm1R> and override autodetected language.
+  - `privacy`: Enables privacy for forwarded messages, if a message is forwarded and the config is set, redken will remove original message and resend text to the chat so that the original sender is removed but forwarder is credited
 - chat
   - `isolated`: False, if true, allow link, all karma, etc is tied to GID
   - `link`: empty, if defined, channel is slave to a mater